namtx/thinkspace/_posts/art_of_readable_code.md

 ---
+layout: default
 label: til
-layout: default
-title: Art of readable code
+title: "Art of readable code"
 ---

 #### Aspect of coding and how to make it "easy to understand":
 #### - Surface-level improvement
 Naming, commenting